modal-projects/open-source-av-ragbot/README.md

 # Dev Instructions for Daily

+## Dev environment

+The `uv` project has many of the dependencies installed so you can use all of the nice IDE features like autocompletion.
+Though this isn't strictly necessary.
+I believe `modal` should be the only actual dependency.

 ## Deploying STT, LLM, and TTS Services

 I think the easiest way to use the app is for y'all to deploy the GPU services in your own workspaces.
 I could rework the code and provide URLs.
 But if a container restarts, the URL will change and this would block you since you couldn't retrieve the URL from a different workspace.